 |Written by Admin|

-Arenas walked off the court late in the first half with an obvious limp.
-The team said he had a bone bruise in his left knee and would not return.
-He was listed as day-to-day.
+Arenas walked off the court late in the first half of the Wizards' 108-72 victory with an obvious limp.
+He has a bone bruise and possibly a pinched nerve in his left knee and is listed as day-to-day.

 ``It has to be the right time and at the right place, so is this the right time and right place?''
 Jordan said. ``It still could be an 11th hour adjustment, but right now Antonio's starting.''